hubertdungen/Stellaris_flexScript/README.md

 - **User-Friendly**: No need to manually edit configuration files.
 Just answer the script's prompts!

+- **Standalone Executable**: For ease of use, a standalone `.exe` version is available, allowing users to run the customization tool without needing Python installed.

 ## How to Use:

-### Pre-compiled (exe/batch version):
+### Pre-compiled `.exe` version:

-1. Download the executable version of the script.
+1. Download the `flexScript_easy.exe` from the release section.

+2. Double-click to run the executable.
+A terminal window will open with on-screen prompts.

-2. Run the executable.
-Follow the on-screen prompts to customize your mod settings.
+3. Follow the prompts to customize your mod settings.

-3. Enjoy the game with your personalized settings!
+4. Once finished, close the terminal window and enjoy the game with your personalized settings!

 ### Python Script (For advanced users):